sourcegraph/cra-github/src/mcp/README.md

 # GitHub MCP Server

 This directory contains the Model Context Protocol (MCP) server implementation for GitHub integration.
-The server exposes GitHub operations as tools that can be used by AI agents and code editors like Cursor.
+The server exposes GitHub operations as tools that can be used by the Amp Agent.

 ## Available Tools